JiwonJJeong/playlist-suggester/README.md

 ## Accessibility Development Practices
 * Accessibility checks performed using **Lighthouse** to ensure WCAG standards.
 * Focus on WAI-ARIA for better screen reader support and tab navigation.

+> Learn more about how challenges including accessibility shaped our vision in our [DevPost blog](https://devpost.com/software/music-genie-cmjr5e).

 ## ✨ Future Improvements